 If you are interested in purchasing a fractional property and want to find other buyers to share the property with, we can help.
 We have a network of real estate professionals and potential clients that we can work with to find the right group of individuals to share the property with you.
 Our goal is to ensure that you are able to find compatible co-owners who will be a good fit for both you and your home.

 If you see a property that you love and want to purchase a share with two members of your family, you can do so.
 Once you have pre-reserved the parts that you and your family members want to buy, we can work to find potential owners for the remaining parts.
+We require a minimum of 50% share purchased by you.

 However, you do not need to wait for the remaining parts to be sold before you can start enjoying the property.
 You can begin using the property as soon as your share is created, even if the other parts have not yet been purchased.
 This allows you to start enjoying the benefits of ownership right away, without having to wait for the entire property to be fully sold.